 Dive Sabayor’s multi-hued reefs – filled with schools of tropical fish.
 The journey concludes at Labuan Bajo harbour on Flores Island for transfer back to Bali.

 A PADI-certified diver is on board to tailor itineraries and offer instruction for experts and beginners.
-Both Amandira and Amanikan are fitted with state-of-the-art equipment allowing for a variety of dives, as well as snorkelling and kayaking.
+Amandira are fitted with state-of-the-art equipment allowing for a variety of dives, as well as snorkelling and kayaking.

 - Meals & snacks